Developmental Juvenile Osteology

 Reviews

-"This book is really a very much-needed text and reference book which is not only immensely helpful for physical anthropologists, but also for general biologists and anatomists working on the development of the human skeleton. ...The book can whole-heartedly be recommended..." --M. Schultz, Auxologie, 2002
+"This book is really a very much-needed text and reference book which is not only immensely helpful for physical anthropologists, but also for general biologists and anatomists working on the development of the human skeleton. ...The book can whole-heartedly be recommended..." —M. Schultz for AUXOLOGIE (2002)

 "The text is informative and well written, and makes fluent reading.
-This book will become a standard reference text and should be available not only in departments of archaeology and anthropology, but also to paediatric clinicians, radiologists and lawyers." --Christine Hall, The Journal of Bone and Joint Surgery, 2001
+This book will become a standard reference text and should be available not only in departments of archaeology and anthropology, but also to paediatric clinicians, radiologists and lawyers." —Christine Hall in THE JOURNAL OF BONE AND JOINT SURGERY (April 2001)

+"Scheuer and Black have produced a much-needed reference text where previously there was mostly a void.
+These authors have invested heavily in researching the literature as well as museum collections in order to create Developmental Juvenile Osteology.
+Anyone who works with human skeletal remains in any context would greatly benefit from having this text as part of his or her library." —Lee Meadows Jantz, University of Tennessee, in AMERICAN JOURNAL OF PHYSICAL ANTHROPOLOGY (2001)

+"It is without doubt a worthy addition to the field of anatomy and should be a strong 'must have' for anyone interested in the growing human, whether from a clinical, forensic or archeological point of view.
+It should also find an indispensable place on the shelves of libraries and institutions where teaching and understanding of human anatomy is an important component of any courses and their specification or curricula." —Peter Dangerfield, Liverpool University, in JOURNAL OF ANATOMY (2001)